The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Abstract

 \section{Abstract}

 When neural networks are confronted with unfamiliar data that deviate from their training set, this signifies a domain shift.
 While these networks output predictions on their inputs, they typically fail to account for their level of familiarity with these novel observations.
-This challenge becomes even more pronounced in resource-constrained settings, such as embedded systems or edge devices.
-To address such challenges, we aim to recalibrate a neural network's decision boundaries in relation to its cognizance of the data it observes, introducing an approach we coin as certainty distillation.
-While prevailing works navigate unsupervised domain adaptation (UDA) with the goal of curtailing model entropy, they unintentionally birth models that grapple with calibration inaccuracies - a dilemma we term the over-certainty phenomenon.
-In this paper, we probe the drawbacks of this traditional learning model.
-As a solution to the issue, we propose a UDA algorithm that not only augments accuracy but also assures model calibration, all while maintaining suitability for environments with limited computational resources.
+Prevailing works navigate test-time adaptation with the goal of curtailing model entropy, yet they unintentionally produce models that struggle with sub-optimal calibration—a dilemma we term the over-certainty phenomenon.
+This over-certainty in predictions can be particularly dangerous in the setting of domain shifts, as it may lead to misplaced trust.
+In this paper, we propose a solution that not only maintains accuracy but also addresses calibration by mitigating the over-certainty phenomenon. \reb{To do this, we introduce a certainty regularizer that dynamically adjusts pseudo-label confidence by accounting for both backbone entropy and logit norm.} Our method achieves state-of-the-art performance in terms of Expected Calibration Error and Negative Log Likelihood, all while maintaining parity in accuracy.